ElwoodMattHowell/osticket-prereqs/README.md

 </p>

 It is now time to download and install osTicket.
+Go to https://osticket.com/download/, choose the most recent version of OsTicket and follow the steps to download.
+At this point, do not add any of the plugins.
+Once osTicket is downloaded, unzip the contents.
+There should be two folders; scripts and upload.
+Copy the upload folder to c:\inetpub\wwwroot and within c:\inetpub\wwwroot rename the upload folder to osTicket.
 <br />